openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Slim_Library_Models.md

 ## Example of an Inception V1 Model Conversion <a name="example_of_an_inception_v1_model_conversion"></a>
 This example demonstrates how to convert the model on Linux OSes, but it could be easily adopted for the Windows OSes.

-Step 1.
+**Step 1**.
 Create a new directory to clone the TensorFlow-Slim git repository to:

 ```sh
 mkdir tf_models